 Bitches have never been an issue and tiny breeds are often maintained on a puppy food year-round, creating a new issue.
 Eating adequate volume when a large litter is onboard is a challenge.
 Using garlic yeast

 products to encourage intake or feeding canned food to get moms back to the food before the lights go out for the evening is a big help.

 Moms who go through C-Sections often struggle to start milking.
-Moms with planned C-Sections do not go through the labor process that causes Prolactin release telling the gland to start milking.
+Moms with planned C-Sections do not go through the labor process that causes prolactin release, telling the gland to start milking.
 They have the gland developed but nothing told the gland to start milking!
 Nursing will cause the gland to milk but not before the neonate nearly starves to death.
-Reglan given when in surgery and repeated six hours later releases Prolactin and starts milking reliable. ( Please see “Wont Milk” Article

-) Using the herbs Fenugreek and Chaste Tree Fruit seven days before planned C-Section starts mammary glands milking, effectively managing milking.
-We have been able to get the moms dripping milk when coming off the surgery table assuring babies get adequate colostrum and nutrition.
+) Using the herbs Fenugreek and Chaste tree fruit seven days before a planned C-Section starts mammary glands milking, effectively managing milking.
+We have been able to get moms dripping milk when coming off the surgery table, assuring babies get adequate colostrum and nutrition.

-Tired moms don’t mother well and we lose babies.
+Tired moms don’t mother well, and we end up losing babies.
 Raspberry leaf extract

-- BREEDERS’ EDGE® Oxy-Mate has the raspberry extract to ease gestation and labor after breeding.
+- Breeders' Edge® Oxy Mate has raspberry extract to ease gestation and labor after breeding.

-- BREEDERS’ EDGE® Oxy-Momma has the Fenugreek and Chaste Tree Fruit needed to stimulate milking.
+- Breeders' Edge® Oxy Momma has Fenugreek and Chaste tree fruit to stimulate milking.

 - Both have prenatal vitamins and iron needed during gestation and milking.